-Yes , absolutely.
-The focus of the Game Center MFA is games on digital platforms (consoles, computers, mobile) but we also take a broad look at games that includes card and board games, social and physical games, sports, and other forms of non-digital play.
-Most of the students in the program will be creating videogames, but students can also explore the design, development, and analysis of games off the computer.
+Yes, absolutely.
+The focus of our curriculum is games on digital platforms (consoles, computers, mobile) but we also take a broad look at games that includes card and board games, social and physical games, sports, and other forms of non-digital play.
+Most of the students in the program will be creating videogames, but students also explore the design, development, and analysis of games off the computer.

 Where is the campus?

 We are located in NYU’s Downtown Brooklyn campus, next to the Tandon School of Engineering.
-All of the Game Design classes are held at our space in MAGNET, the NYU Media and Games Network.
+All of the Game Design classes are held at our space in at 370 Jay Street.
 General Education and elective classes will typically be located at NYU’s Washington Square campus.
 Students make the brief 25-30 minute commute by subway or NYU Shuttle Bus.

 Will I live in Brooklyn?

 Freshmen dorms are still located in the Washington Square area of Manhattan.
 About half of the first-year classes are in Brooklyn and half are in Manhattan.
 The commute between campuses is about 25-30 minutes by subway or NYU Shuttle Bus.
 After freshmen year, students have the option to live in dorms or move off-campus.
 Many upper-level student choose to live in apartments in Brooklyn.
 Read more about the NYU dorms here: NYU Residence Halls